TerraVia: Initial focus and technology

 In September 2007, Solazyme received a $2 million grant from the National Institute of Standards and Technology, signed a joint development agreement with Chevron through its division Chevron Technology Ventures, began operating in commercially sized standard industrial fermentation equipment (75,000-liter scale), worked with a third party refiner to demonstrate the compatibility of the oil with standard refining equipment, and produced over 400 liters of microalgae-based oils.

 In January 2008, Solazyme was featured in Fields of Fuel, which was played at the Sundance Film Festival in Park City, Utah.
-At the event, it presented a Mercedes Benz C320 fueled with its Soladiesel brand of algal fuel.
+At the event, it presented a Mercedes-Benz C320 fueled with its Soladiesel brand of algal fuel.

 Also in January 2008, the company announced a partnership with Chevron Technology Ventures to explore the commercialization of algal fuel.
 Later that year, the company stated that it had produced the world's first jet fuel derived from an algal source.

 In 2009, Solazyme was awarded approximately $22 million from the United States Department of Energy for the construction of an integrated biorefinery project.
 It also formed a contract with the United States Department of Defense to deliver microalgae-based marine (renewable F-76) diesel fuel to the United States Navy.

 In 2011, the company announced it had produced over 283,000 liters of military-spec diesel (HRF-76) for the United States Navy.
 The initial fuel production for phase 1 of a 550,000 liter contract was completed ahead of schedule.
+Also in 2011 Solazyme and United Airlines partnered to fly the first ever commercial flight on biofuels including the signing of an LOI for United to purchase 20 million gallons of Solajet fuel.

+In 2012, Solazyme partnered with the Navy for the Rim of the Pacific Exercises (RIMPAC) Great Green Fleet (GGF) demonstration in which numerous naval vessels and fighter jets ran on a blend of traditional and renewable fuels in the largest demonstration of its kind.